Burkina Faso Travel Advice

 - W National Park in the south-east bordering Niger and Benin

-Further travel advice is to avoid all but essential travel to all areas of Burkina Faso including the capital city.
+Further travel advice for Burkina Faso is to avoid all but essential travel to all areas of Burkina Faso including the capital city.
 The threat of terrorist attacks are extremely high and could happen at any moment after recent events in the country and neighbouring countries Côte d'Ivoire and Mali.

 Recent Security Risk Events